Phurba Lachenpa: Mumbai City

+2020–21

 On 23 October 2020, Lachenpa signed for Indian Super League club Mumbai City on a four-year deal.
+He was the club's second choice goalkeeper, behind legendary Amrinder Singh.

 Lachenpa made his debut and his only appearance of the league season, on 8 March, against Goa in the semi-final playoffs coming on in the 120th-minute, seconds before the penalty shootout.
 He saved the first penalty taken by Edu Bedia, as Mumbai City went on to win 6–5 on penalties and make it to their first-ever Indian Super League final.
 He won the Indian Super League Winners Shield and the Indian Super League title in his first season.

+2021–22

+After Amrinder's departure to Mohun Bagan he now became Mohammad Nawaz's backup.
 Lachenpa made his first appearance of the 2021–22 Indian Super League season, on 7 January 2022, against East Bengal, which ended in a 0–0 stalemate.

 He was later included in the club's 2022 AFC Champions League squad.
 He was between the sticks in the club's AFC Champions League debut match, on 8 April 2022, against Al Shabab which ended in a 3–0 defeat.
-Three days later, he was part of a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win a AFC Champions League game.
+Three days later, he was part of a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win a Champions League game.
+He kept his first clean-sheet in a goalless draw against Al Jazira on April 18.
+8 days later, he kept another clean sheet in a 1–0 win over Al-Quwa Al-Jawiya.
+Mumbai finished second in the group behind Al Shabab with seven points failing to advance to knockout stage.
+But Mumbai's performance was the best ever performance ever by an Indian Club at AFC Champions League.

+2022–23

+For 2022–23 season, he became the first choice keeper.
+He played in six matches of 2022 Durand Cup.
+In group stage game against Rajasthan United, he collided with Bektur Amangeldiev and had to be substituted in a 5–1 win which also resulted in the next match miss.

+He kept a clean-sheet in the semi-final 1–0 win over I-League side Mohammedan.

+He played in the final where Mumbai lost 2–1 to Bengaluru FC.
+He played in all games of ISL season keeping seven cleansheets with Mumbai finishing top of the table winning the Winners' Shield.
+In playoffs, He played in both legs against Bengaluru FC; the first one ended in a 1–0 loss and the second one in a 2–1 win taking it to penalty shootout where his side lost 9–8.

+He played in Indian club qualifiers for 2023–24 AFC competitions where Mumbai defeated Jamshedpur FC 3–1 to seal 2023–24 AFC Champions League spot.